dpfried/incoder/README.md

 ## Demo

-See a demo of the 6.7B model on [HF Spaces](https://huggingface.co/spaces/facebook/incoder-demo).
+See a demo of the 6.7B model on [HF Spaces](https://huggingface.co/spaces/facebook/incoder-demo). [currently not working, apologies!]

 ## License